weisJ/jsvg/README.md

 g.setRenderingHint(SVGRenderingHints.KEY_IMAGE_ANTIALIASING, SVGRenderingHints.VALUE_IMAGE_ANTIALIASING_ON);
 ````

-Additionally clipping with a `<clipPath>` element does not use soft-clipping (i.e. anti-aliasing along the edges of the clip shape).
+By default clipping with a `<clipPath>` element does not use soft-clipping (i.e. anti-aliasing along the edges of the clip shape).
 This can be enabled by setting

 ````java